MarianneLeiteNascimento/estufa_iot_arduino/README.md

 # Simulação:

-Acesse a simulação no Tinkercad:
+Acesse a simulação no Tinkercad: (Em breve)